-Check out these 3 ways to bless the children in your nursery — it all starts with prayer.
+Check out these 3 ways to bless the children in your nursery.
+(We’ll give a hint: it all starts with prayer.)

 I can’t think of a better way to show people how much you love them through Christ than by praying daily for their children and staying connected personally.
 Adults and children forget lots of things, but they’ll never forget the hands that have reached out to them through prayer.

 Sondra Saunders is the former leader of Prestonwood Baptist Church’s preschool and children’s ministry with more than 5,200 children in Plano, Texas.

 For more great information like this in every issue, subscribe today to Children’s Ministry Magazine!